Jubatian/rrpge-spec/specs/vid_arch.rst

 ------------------------------------------------------------------------------

-This part of the specification defines the display component from the Graphics Display & Accelerator unit.
-The display component is responsible for generating the signals producing the visual image on the display hardware, as required by the targeted display standard.
+This part of the specification defines the Graphics Display Generator component of the RRPGE system.
+This component is responsible for generating the signals producing the visual image on the display hardware, as required by the targeted display standard.